manansethia/manansethia.github.io/_pages/achievements.md

     🗓️ <em>October 2021</em><br>
     📍 <em>Online</em>
   </div>
+  <p>The Wild Wisdom Global Challenge (earlier known as the Wild Wisdom Quiz), initiated by WWF-India in 2008, is a renowned competition focusing on wildlife and environmental awareness.
+It is Asia's biggest wildlife quiz.</p>
   <p>Due to COVID-19, 2020 edition of Wild Wisdom Quiz was cancelled and was later renamed as Wild Wisdom Global Challenge, highlighting participations from students outside of India.</p>
   <p>It was conducted online and individually due to the pandemic outbreak.</p>
   <div class="achievement-images">